thoughtbot/superglue/docs/recipes/modals.md

 ## The setup

-Arriving at both urls results in a seeing list of posts.
+Both urls render a list of posts.
 Lets set up the controller and the `page_to_page_mapping.js` the same way.

 === "`posts_controller.rb`"